The Basil Brush Show: Basil's Swap Shop/Basil's Game Show

-Basil's Swap Shop is a remake of the cult-classic children's Saturday morning show, Multicoloured Swap Shop.
-The show was presented by Basil Brush and Barney Harwood and was produced for three series by the Foundation (the same production company that produced the Basil Brush Show) and aired live from 5 January 2008 to 25 September 2010 on BBC Two and the CBBC Channel.
+Basil's Swap Shop (later known as Basil and Barney's Swap Shop in the third series) is a remake of the cult-classic children's Saturday morning show Multicoloured Swap Shop.
+The show was presented by Basil Brush and Barney Harwood and was produced for three series by The Foundation (the same production company that produced The Basil Brush Show) and aired live from 5 January 2008 to 25 September 2010 on BBC Two and CBBC.
 Basil's Game Show was the cut-down version of the show that featured just the games, as well as some of the comedy segments.

 Media releases

 Region 2 DVDs

 Right Entertainment and Universal Pictures Video released several DVD sets in the United Kingdom.

 Region 4

-A selection of episodes have been released on DVD by ABC Video/Roadshow Entertainment and Universal Pictures Australia.
+A selection of episodes were released on DVD by ABC Video/Roadshow Entertainment and Universal Pictures Australia.